Categories

 So, being able to think straight during tough circumstances makes them less prone to depression.

-Views About The Future
+Views About the Future

 Negative